#EndSARS: Lagos official urges youths to protect public assets against vandalism

 He urged the EndSARS campaigners to tread with caution as their demand had been met by Federal Government’s disbandment of the Special Anti-Robbery Squad (SARS) in 2020.

-The general manager also called for continued education and public sensitization on the need for collaboration towards building a vibrant state and nation to transform Lagos into a 21st-century economy.
+The general manager also called for continued education and public sensitisation on the need for collaboration towards building a vibrant state and nation to transform Lagos into a 21st century economy.

-NAN reports that the October 2020 #EndSARS protest against police brutality was hijacked leaving horrifying trials in Lagos and some parts of the country.
+NAN reports that the October 2020 #EndSARS protest against police brutality was hijacked leaving horrifying trails in Lagos and some parts of the country.